galaxyproject/galaxy-hub/src/news/2020-05-galaxy-update/index.md

 </div>
 </div>

+## Other Efforts

-And some additional posts, information, and efforts related to COVID-19 research using Galaxy.
+**And there are many additional efforts and posts about COVID-19 research using Galaxy:**

 <div class="card-deck">